 WHY:

-To support CAEECC’s objective of a more inclusionary member base, applicants need background information specific to energy efficiency and DEI to help them submit a quality application.
+To support CAEECC’s objective of a more inclusionary member base, applicants need background information specific to energy efficiency, justice, equity, diversity, and inclusion to help them submit a quality application.

 HOW:

-A mini WG reviews proposed materials and makes a recommendation on the final list or recommend that new materials are developed.
+A mini WG (TBD) identifies, vets, and reviews proposed materials and makes a recommendation on the final list or recommend that new materials are developed.

 COST IMPACT:

 Minimal if existing materials are used.
 If new materials are developed, cost is TBD.

-DECISION MAKERS:

-CAEECC mini WG
+Existing racial equity training programs such as CCORE, already utilized by CPUC and other public agencies can be paid for by prospective applicants, and scholarships offered on a means/need basis TBD.

-Competency Building Recommendation #2: Application consent item
+Consensus Competency Building Recommendation #2: Include a demonstration of and commitment to DEI in the Membership Application

 WHAT:

-Application includes a statement that attests to applicant’s statement commitment to DEI.
-Sample statement: “As a representative of X, I will actively demonstrate a personal commitment to diversity, equity, inclusion, and/or environmental justice in my participation as a CAEECC member, and to the best of my abilities, will leverage my influence to hold X accountable to these values at an organizational level..”
+Application includes a statement that attests to applicant’s stated commitment to DEI.
+Sample statement: “As a representative of X, I will actively 1) demonstrate and 2) commit to an ongoing education and personal commitment to diversity, equity, inclusion, and/or environmental justice in my participation as a CAEECC member, and to the best of my abilities, will leverage my influence to hold X accountable to these values at an organizational level..”

 WHY: